Deryaus/fleming-kiosk-website/docs/Functionality_guide.md

 ### home.html

 [home.html](../templates/home.html) contains the main functionality of the program.
 It allows users to navigate through the various content sections hosted on the page.
 The JavaSript used is linked to the `home_scripts.js` file.
 The Navigation bar at the top is used to switch between content sections.
 This is done through the `showContentSection()` function.
-This function works by displaying the associated 'content-section' div in the bottom section of the page.
+This function works by displaying the associated `'content-section'` div in the bottom section of the page.

-Adding more content sections can be done through this nav bar and creating a content section div with a corresponding div id tag.
+Adding more content sections can be done through this nav bar and creating a content section html div with a corresponding div id tag.

 **Ex.**